dartmouth-cs98/hack-a-thing-1-98hackone/README.md

 * [General concepts and examples on how to use react (several of the pages in 'Main concepts'):] (https://reactjs.org/docs/handling-events.html)
 * [Getting started blueprint for writing a backend:] (https://www.freecodecamp.org/news/create-a-react-frontend-a-node-express-backend-and-connect-them-together-c5798926047c/)
 * [Info on how to get a free MongoDB cluster up and running:] (https://docs.atlas.mongodb.com/getting-started/)

+## how to run
+* frontend (in top folder): npm start
+* backend (in '/backend): npm start
+* the MongoDB cluster should be running and have open access (don't submit any confidential greetings!)